sherryduong93/Predict_AirBnB_Listings/README.md

 <br>-Next Step: Keep columns as is
 <br><br>**Creating a feature that captures the count of amenities provided**
 <br>-Currently the "Amenities" columns is a set of amenities, stored as text.
 I will count the number of items stored in the set, with each item reflecting an amenity provided by the property.
-<br>-Cross-Validation R2 for Random Forest: Increased to 0.88, RMSE: 1.04
+<br>-Cross-Validation R2 for Random Forest: Increased to 0.89, RMSE: 1.22
 <br>-The num_amenities feature also became the 3rd most important feature in the feature_importance plot.
 ![image](https://github.com/sherryduong93/Predict_AirBnB_Listings/blob/working/Graphs/num_amenities_imp.png)
 <br>-Next Step: Continue with this feature for future implementation
 <br><br>**Categorical Feature for Accomodations/beds/bedrooms/bathrooms**
 <br>-Once the number reaches a certain threshold for the accomodation columns, there is an apparent diminishing return.
 <br>-I will create features that determine whether or not the listing is over this threshold.
-<br>-Cross-Validation R2 for Random Forest: Increased to 0.89, RMSE: 1.04
+<br>-Cross-Validation R2 for Random Forest: No change, 0.89, RMSE: 1.23
 <br>-Next Step: Not much of an improvement to keep the feature.
 Remove to prevent overfitting.
 <br><br>**Neighborhoods**
 <br>After converting the price density into a heatmap on top of San Francisco, it is apparent that the highest listing prices are concentrated in the center of San Francisco.